TSA's 'Quiet Skies' program raises legal and civil liberty questions

 Breaking News Emails

-A surveillance program that monitors Americans on domestic flights, even if they are not suspected of a crime or have ties to terrorism, is being questioned by civil liberties advocates.
+A surveillance program that monitors Americans on domestic flights, even if they are not suspected of a crime or having ties to terrorism, is being questioned by civil liberties advocates.

 "The whole thing is just absurd on so many levels," said Hugh Handeyside, senior staff attorney with the American Civil Liberties Union's National Security Project.